rishmish0806/Capstone/README.md

 # Model -2

 # Step 1-- Data Preprocessing
-  #Creating array of dataframes which contains data for all 14 different locations
+1>Creating array of dataframes which contains data for all 14 different locations.
-  #Encoding the columns like 'VehiceType' and 'TrafficConditionNearby' into integer form using mapping dictionary
-  #Creating a new column named 'Demand' -- which is linear function of columns like 'Occupancy','Capacity','QueueLength','TrafficConditionNearby','IsSpecialDay' and 'VehicleType'
+2>Encoding the columns like 'VehiceType' and 'TrafficConditionNearby' into integer form using mapping dictionary 3>Creating a new column named 'Demand' -- which is linear function of columns like 'Occupancy','Capacity','QueueLength','TrafficConditionNearby','IsSpecialDay' and 'VehicleType'

-# Step 2-- Creating Schema and making CSV files(which will be used for streaming)
+# Step 2-- Creating Schema and making CSV files
-  #Here the schema has two feautures named Timestamp and Demand
-  #For each Lot ,a csv file is created(which will be later used for stream)
+1> Here the schema has two feautures named Timestamp and Demand 2> For each Lot ,a csv file is created(which will be later used for stream)

 # Step 3-- Creating a demo replay data of each lot
-  #data_locations is created from each CSV file
+1> data_locations is created from each CSV file
-  #then columns like like 't'(for timestamp) , 'day_dt'(Date at Midnight)
+2> Then columns like like 't'(for timestamp) , 'day_dt'(Date at Midnight)

 # Step 4-- Creating a delta window
-  #First daily_stats window is created for computing max_demand and min_demand for a day(for each location)
+1> First daily_stats window is created for computing max_demand and min_demand for a day(for each location)
-  #Then finally delta_window_locations is created which uses daily_stats to compute dynamic pricing
+2> Then finally delta_window_locations is created which uses daily_stats to compute dynamic pricing

 # Step 5-- Creating price_plotter and running the stream
-  #Creating a price_plotter which plots graph for dynamic pricing for each parking-lot
-  #Pushing all the graph in dashboard
+1> Creating a price_plotter which plots graph for dynamic pricing for each parking-lot 2> Pushing all the graph in dashboard
-  #Finally running the stream using pw.run()
+3> Finally running the stream using pw.run()